adnan1306/adnan1306.github.io/_pages/about.md

 # Recent News
+* January, 2022 - Will be serving as reviewer for NeurIPS 2022.
 * January, 2022 - Paper accepted to Nature Scientific Reports.
-* January, 2022 - Will be serving as Program Committe Member for UAI 2022.
+* January, 2022 - Will be serving as reviewer for UAI 2022.
 * December, 2022 - Paper accepted at the Trustworthy AI for Healthcare Workshop - AAAI 2022.
 * November, 2021 - Paper accepted at the NeurIPS workshop on 'Self-Supervised Learning - Theory and Practice'.
 * October, 2021 - Reviewing for ICLR 2022.